DiffProxy: Multi-View Human Mesh Recovery via Diffusion-Generated Dense Proxies: Method

 For UV aggregation, we compute the pixel-wise median across samples to obtain a robust estimate:

-and quantify uncertainty using the channel-wise sample variance averaged over $C\!=\!3$ RGB channels:
+and quantify uncertainty using the channel-wise sample variance averaged over three channels:

-For segmentation, we first quantize each sample $\mathbf{P}_{k,v}^{\mathrm{seg}}$ to the nearest color in a predefined palette $\mathcal{P}_{\mathrm{view}}$ (restricted to body or hand subsets depending on the view type).
+For segmentation, we first quantize each sample $\mathbf{P}_{k,v}^{\mathrm{seg}}$ to the nearest color in a predefined palette $\mathcal{P}_{\mathrm{view}}$ (hand part palette for hand crops, body part palette otherwise).
 We then apply pixel-wise majority voting across $K$ samples to obtain the aggregated segmentation $\hat{\mathbf{P}}_v^{\mathrm{seg}}$.
-Let $n_{\max}(x)$ denote the maximum vote count at pixel $x$ among all labels.
-We define a majority-agreement uncertainty as:
+The segmentation uncertainty measures how strongly the $K$ samples agree: if the most-voted label at pixel $x$ receives $n_{\max}(x)$ votes, the uncertainty is

-This formulation assigns high uncertainty when no label achieves majority consensus, and decreases linearly as the winning label's vote share increases beyond 50\%.
+which equals 1 (maximum) when no label achieves majority and decreases linearly to 0 as agreement reaches 100\%.

 The uncertainties modulate the fitting via a per-view weight map $\mathbf{W}_v \!\in\! \mathbb{R}^{256\times 256}$, where each pixel $x$ is assigned a reliability weight:

 This strategy provides a compute--accuracy trade-off through $K$ without test-time adaptation of network weights.